Improving At-Risk K-3 Readers Component

-The Improving At-Risk K-3 Readers component looks at how successful the school is at getting struggling readers on track to proficiency in third grade and beyond.
+The Improving At-Risk K-3 Readers component looks at how successful the district and school are at getting struggling readers on track to proficiency in third grade and beyond.

 Reading is the foundation for all learning.
-That is why it is critical to fund and address reading issues for a student as early as possible.
-Improving At-Risk K-3 Readers looks at how successful the school is at getting struggling readers on track to proficiency in third grade and beyond.
+Improving At-Risk K-3 Readers (formerly known as K-3 Literacy Improvement) looks at how successful the district and school are at getting struggling readers on track to proficiency in third grade and beyond.

-Improving At-Risk K-3 Readers uses results from two assessments: a reading diagnostic given to all students in kindergarten through grade 3 at the beginning of the school year and Ohio’s state third grade English language arts test given to third-graders twice during the school year.
+Improving At-Risk K-3 Readers uses results from two assessments: a reading diagnostic given to all students in kindergarten through grade 3 at the beginning of the school year and Ohio’s state third grade English language arts test given to students in grade 3 twice during the school year.

-Any school or district that had fewer than 5 percent of its kindergartners reading below grade level at the beginning of the 2016-2017 school year will not receive a letter grade for this measure.
-The minimum range of a C grade will be the prior year’s statewide average value for this measure.
+Any district or school that had fewer than 5 percent of its kindergarten students reading below grade level at the beginning of the 2019-2020 school year will not receive a letter grade for this measure.
 Students who do not score Proficient or higher on the state’s third grade English language arts test and are not receiving services through a reading improvement and monitoring plan are deducted from a district’s or school’s score.

 The grades for this measure and component are based on the percentage of students in each of the following situations:

-- Students who were not on track in reading in first grade and now are on track in second grade;
+- Students who were not on track in reading last school year in first grade and now are on track in second grade;

-- Students who were not on track in reading in second grade and now are on track in third grade; and
+- Students who were not on track in reading last school year in second grade and now are on track in third grade; and

-- Students who were not on track in reading at the beginning of third grade who scored “Proficient” on Ohio’s third grade English language arts test.
+- Students who were not on track in reading this school K-3-Literacy-Measure.pdfyear at the beginning of third grade who scored “Proficient” on Ohio’s third grade English language arts test.